Public transport in Frankfurt am Main: Underground

-In city centre sections the rail tracks are underground, but run on their own separated section at ground level in the suburbs.
+In the city centre sections the U-Bahn tracks are underground, but they run on reserved track at ground level in the suburbs.

 The minimum service interval is 2.5 minutes, although the usual pattern is that each line runs with a 7.5- to 10-minute frequency which combines to approx 3–5 minutes on the city centre sections served by more than one line.